rage/programming-23/data/part-10/3-oo-programming-techniques.md

 </sample-output>

-The `__next__` method of your iterator should return tuples, where the first item is the name of the product and the second item is the amount,
+The `__next__` method of your iterator should return tuples, where the first item is the name of the product and the second item is the amount.

 </programming-exercise>